 The Eisenhower Box or Eisenhower Priority Matrix

-Dwight D. Eisenhower was the 34th President of the United States, serving between 1953 and 1961, and was a highly decorated General of the Army having fought in both World War I and II.
+Dwight D. Eisenhower was the 34th President of the United States, serving between 1953 and 1961, and was a highly decorated General of the Army, having fought in both World War I and II.
 General of the Army, or a five-star General, is the highest rank in the US Army, and to date, only five people have held this position.
 So that’s pretty impressive already.
-Add to that the fact that he served as the Supreme Commander of the Army during World War II and orchestrated the US invasion of Europe, including D-Day, which basically ended the war.
-Besides that, and among a gazillion other things, Eisenhower built the United States Interstate Highway System and created NASA.
+Add to that the fact that he served as the Supreme Commander of the Army during World War II and orchestrated the US invasion of Europe, including D-Day, which helped end the war.
+Besides that, and among many other things, Eisenhower built the United States Interstate Highway System and created NASA.

 Needless to say, he was a pretty freaking effective and efficient human being, which makes the existence of a productivity method that bears his name not surprising.

 The Eisenhower Box or Eisenhower Matrix history can be traced back to something Eisenhower said, or at least historians attribute it to him: “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”